xeronimus/license-buddy/README.md

 # License Buddy

-Stay OSS Aware in your projects!
+Stay OS license aware in your projects!

 ## What?